-Thrush is a yeast infection in the mouth and throat of babies.
-It frequently occurs in infants younger than age five months.
-Thrush is usually caused by the organism Candida albicans, a common organism in adults.
-Babies usually contract the organism from the mother's body during delivery and may develop thrush as young as age two weeks.
-The yeast is common in the environment.
-It only causes a problem when it grows in warm, moist environments.
+Thrush is a yeast or fungal infection in the mouth and throat of babies.
+It often occurs in babies younger than 5 months old.
+Thrush is usually caused by a type of yeast called Candida albicans.
+Babies can get thrush from their mothers, for example during delivery.
+The yeast is common in the everyday environment.
+It only causes a problem when it grows out of control.
+This can happen in warm, moist places.

 Thrush causes cracked skin in the corners of the mouth.
 It also causes white patches on the tongue, lips, and inside of the cheeks.
 The patches may look like milk.
 Some babies have no discomfort from thrush.
 Others may have pain and be fussy and refuse to feed.
 It may be painful for your child to swallow.